 But what caused the similar left-rear tire failures on both Nissans?
 And more tantalizing, the tire failures actually were not isolated just to NPTi.
 In addition to the Nissans, Juan Fangio in the All American Racing Toyota Eagle MkIII also fell afoul of similar tire issues.
 From the cockpit Fangio had witnessed both Nissans’ accidents and the team decided to tell him to slow down fearing a similar failure, “They said to me, ‘Juan, there is a tire problem, and we are on the same choice as the Nissans,” says Fangio.
 “The big problem was that my mind didn’t allow me to slow down.
 You can do this when you feel something wrong in the car, but this was not the case, because the tires were good until they were not any more.”
 Fangio’s tire delaminated at the most inopportune place on the track, the dip between turns 9 and 10 and ultimately not too far from where both Nissans went off, “The only problem was to slow down the car from over 200 miles per hour, going through the big dip on the twisty straight, miss the bridge and make the turn."
 Oh, and Fangio's failure was a left rear too...

 In the end no cause was forthcoming for any of the tire failures; Goodyear indicated they were unable to recreate the mode of failure in testing and could only offer that the tire batch in question was at the limits of its life cycle.
 And while that most certainly was a redirect, it isn’t much of a stretch to say that the downforce loads the cars were generating certainly points towards causation.
-One engineer mentioned, “I remember that after or maybe even during the race weekend...Goodyear was asking just how much downforce the cars were making in that dip at that speed, and when I sent them the numbers, the Goodyear engineers took all the tires away saying we were just plain overloading the carcass.”
+One engineer mentioned, “I remember that after, or maybe even during the race weekend...Goodyear was asking just how much downforce the cars were making in that dip at that speed, and when I sent them the numbers, the Goodyear engineers took all the tires away saying we were just plain overloading the carcass.”
 So the high dynamic loading (downforce as well as the compression loading created by negotiating the Dip at high speed), coupled with the high static weight of some of the cars (this issue only affected a few cars after all) seemed to be the root cause.

 Of all the IMSA GTP competitors, the Nissan was carrying the most static weight.
 This was primarily a factor of the IMSA regulations at the time and ultimately Nissan was in mid strides to correct this by changing their philosophy to that of their competitors.
 On IMSA’s sliding scale of weight vs. engine capacity, the Nissan weighed in at 2100 lbs as they were running the maximum turbo capacity of 3.0 liters.
 But all of Nissan’s competitors, Toyota, Intrepid, and Jaguar, were taking advantage of the weight reduction possibilities granted by IMSA by utilizing the Group C specification underfloor.
 Under IMSA rules, competitors running to Group C underfloor regulations were allowed to take 100 lbs off the overall weight of their car.
-And while the Group C spec underfloor regulations put (slight) limiting factors on the dimension of the tunnels (reduced tunnel exit size and mandated flat bottom area ahead of the tunnel leading edge), and in theory made them less effective at generating downforce, ultimately it didn’t really work out that way as downforce levels continued to increase even as teams adopted Group C spec tunnels in order to take advantage of the IMSA allowed weight break.
+And while the Group C spec underfloor regulations put (slight) limiting factors on the dimension of the tunnels (primarily by a reduced tunnel exit size and mandated flat bottom area ahead of the tunnel leading edge), and in theory made them less effective at generating downforce, ultimately it didn’t really work out that way as downforce levels continued to increase even as teams adopted Group C spec tunnels in order to take advantage of the IMSA allowed weight break.

 Contrary to the Nissans, Toyota came in at 1830 lbs running a 2.1 liter turbo in combination with a Group C spec underfloor.
 Toyota coupled a small capacity 4-cylinder engine (which therefore weighed less on IMSA's sliding scale to begin with) with the weight reduction allotted to the Group C underfloor.
-Toyota aerodynamicist Hiro Fujimori explains, “We knew that the Group C style tunnel lost downforce by making the tunnel exit smaller, but it would make the same downforce or more as a big tunnel simply by adjusting the contour of the tunnel.”
+Toyota aerodynamicist Hiro Fujimori explains, “We knew that the Group C style tunnel lost downforce by making the tunnel exit smaller, but it would make the same downforce, or more, as a big tunnel simply by adjusting the contour of the tunnel.”
 So nothing lost from an aerodynamics perspective and certainly something gained (free weight reduction).
 And while it took Toyota a few years to iron out the reliability of their highly stressed 4-cylinder, in the end it proved to be the equal of the front runners in terms of power, even while being a counter intuitive choice.